tsuru/tsuru/docs/using/install-client.rst

     $ brew tap tsuru/homebrew-tsuru

-Now you can install tsuru, tsuru-admin and crane:
+Now you can install tsuru:

 .. highlight:: bash

 ::

     $ brew install tsuru
-    $ brew install tsuru-admin
-    $ brew install crane

-Whenever a new version of any of tsuru's clients is out, you can just run:
+Whenever a new version of any of tsuru clients is out, you can just run:

 .. highlight:: bash

 ::

     $ brew update
-    $ brew upgrade <formula> # tsuru/tsuru-admin/crane
+    $ brew upgrade tsuru

 For more details on taps, check `homebrew documentation
 <https://github.com/Homebrew/homebrew/wiki/brew-tap>`_.

-**NOTE:** tsuru clients require Go 1.4 or higher.
+**NOTE:** tsuru client require Go 1.4 or higher.
 Make sure you have the last version of Go installed in your system.

 Using the PPA (Ubuntu only)